The Dirty Dozen (album)

 The Dirty Dozen is the fourteenth studio album by American blues rock band George Thorogood and the Destroyers. released in 2009 by the label EMI America Records.
 The Dirty Dozen reached No. 1 on the Billboard Top Blues Albums and was on the chart for 11 weeks.
+It also reached the Billboard 200 chart, peaking at No. 169.

 Background

 The Destroyers entered the studio in September or October 2008 after wrapping up their summer tour with Buddy Guy.
+During the recording of the album the Destroyers ran out of new material, and EMI America suggested they include some songs from previous albums.
 Thorogood said he wanted to cover "very obscure songs you've never heard of" for this album, as well as mixing in older songs with the new material.
-Recording of the album finished sometime in May 2009.
+Thorogood originally wanted the album to be called Unfinished Business.
+Recording of the album finished sometime in 2009.

 Release and content

 EMI America released The Dirty Dozen on July 28, 2009.
 The album debuted, and peaked at No. 169 on the Billboard 200 chart, and No. 1 on the Billboard Top Blues Albums.
-"Tail Dragger" was released as a single.

 The album contains all cover material.
 The album is split into 2 'sides'.
 The album includes six new songs (1–6; 'side' one) and six classic favorites (7–12; 'side' two).